Austinuc/alx-low_level_programming/0x00-hello_world/README.md

-4-puts.c | A simple C code that prints text to the stdout with 'puts' function 5-printf.c | Using the printf function to print text to the stdout 6-size.c | Printing the size of various data types in C dependent on the machine its beign compiled and run on
+4-puts.c | A simple C code that prints text to the stdout with 'puts' function 5-printf.c | Using the printf function to print text to the stdout 6-size.c | Printing the size of various data types in C dependent on the machine its beign compiled and run on 100-intel | Generates assembly code from C using 'Intel syntax'